ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

     }
 ```

-You will use that method to allocate memory for the element array. `new` will
+You will use the method to allocate memory for the element array. `new` will
 get enough memory to store `numElements` of type `Ty`.
 This is stored in the
-`data` `unique_ptr` with the `reset` function which enforce freeing memory
+`data` `unique_ptr` with the `reset` function which enforces freeing memory
 previously referred to by `data`.

-If allocation failed, which is signaled with a
+If allocation fails, which is signaled with a
-`nullptr` (a zero pointer), `data` will not be valid and we should just
+`nullptr` (a zero pointer), `data` will not be valid and the program should be
-terminate the program.
+terminated.
 This helper method is made private because it is only
-intended to be used by other methods from the `Matrix` class --- users of the
+intended to be used by other methods from the `Matrix` class.
+Users of the
 `Matrix` objects have no reason for directly invoking this method.

-With this in place, you will now add some constructors, in the public section of
+With this in place, you can add some constructors in the public section of
-the `Matrix` class !
+the `Matrix` class.

 The very first `Matrix` you should be able to construct is
-... an invalid `Matrix`.
+an invalid `Matrix`.
 While this might sound strange, this is actually very
-useful in practice, to signal some errors for example.
-In our case, an invalid
+useful in practice, to signal some errors.
+In this case, an invalid
-`Matrix` is a matrix with 0 rows and 0 columns, and we can use the default
+`Matrix` is a matrix with 0 rows and 0 columns.
+You can use the default
 constructor (a constructor with no parameters) for this.

 Add the following code
 in the public section of class `Matrix` in `include/Matrix/Matrix.h`:

 ```CPP